neffo/conMSN/README.md

 # conMSN - a simple console MSN client from 2002

-Back when I was a science student who didn't like the official MSN client, so I tried to write one.
+Back when I was a science student I really didn't like the official MSN Messenger client, so I tried to write one.
 (I also didn't like studying.
 Go figure.)

-Being constantly online in 2001/2 was kinda a dream (remember, dial-up modems), and not, ugh, the drag it is in 2017.
+Being constantly online in 2001/2 was kinda of a dream (remember, dial-up modems), and not, ugh, the drag it is in 2017.
 [Phone dings in background.]
-Conniving your way into getting a login on a cable modem equiped friend's Linux machine, could enable the illusion of that by having you constantly on-line in IRC, ICQ, or MSN.
+Conniving your way into getting a login on a cable modem equiped friend's Linux machine, could create the illusion of that by having you constantly on-line in IRC, ICQ, or MSN.

 The MSN service shut down in 2013, but this client used an old unsecured version of the API which probably disappeared earlier.
 The API calls were ripped a